napolitano/docker-teamcity-server/README.md

 If you want to test or evaluate TeamCity it is most convenient to use Kitematic, the GUI tool for docker.
 This can be found here: http://kitematic.com.

 For production use it really depends on your requirements.
-The easiest may would be to start the container and use it with preset configuration and integrated database.
+The easiest way would be to start the container and use it with preset configuration and integrated database.

     docker run -dt --name teamcity-server -p 8111:8111 napolitano/docker-teamcity-server